victormedeiros1/sound-glory/README.md

 # About
-An app to listen to music and mainly apply my studies in Typescript and Redux Toolkit
+An app to listen to music, create your playlists and have a lot of fun!

+# Technologies
+- React
+- Styled-components
+- TypeScript
+- Redux
+- Radix UI

 # Getting Started with Vite!
 Next Generation Frontend Tooling.
 Get ready for a development environment that can finally catch up with you.